kaleidos-ventures/taiga/javascript/docs/workflows/fake-data.workflow.md

 ## Usage

-Then in your test you can import the Factory a get the fake data.
+Then in your test you can import the Factory to get the fake data.

 ```ts
 import { UserMockFactory } from '@/app/api/user/user.model.mock';